Washi1337/ctf-writeups/FlareOn/2020/7/README.md

 **Tools used:** Wireshark, Ghidra, C#, Python

 Up until now, most challenges have been fairly straightforward with a clear target executable file (with the exception of challenge 4).
-However, the more we progress, the realistic they get in terms of an incidence response scenario.
+However, the more we progress, the more realistic they get in terms of an incident response scenario.
 In the seventh task, we are not given a binary or script that we can just throw into a disassembler and/or debugger.
 Instead, we are provided with a network packet capture, along with a note that tells us a server of a company called Reynholm Industries was hacked.
 Our job is to figure out what had happened and what they have stolen from the server, without having access to the server itself.

 Orientation
 -----------